jimmyhuang007/TimeSheet-App/README.md

 - Angular 7 for Web presentation
 - Optional: Postman to send API requests
 - assumed installation of Node.js and npm package manager

+While the application should be able to run on other environments, doing so may require translation of syntaxes to that specific environment.
+For instance, some MS SQL syntax differs from MySQL.

 ** Please Refer to 'Setup' folder for instructions **